Kawaxte/TwentyTenLauncher/README.md

 ![GitHub Downloads (Pre-Release)](https://img.shields.io/github/downloads-pre/Kawaxte/TwentyTenLauncher/latest/total?sort=semver&logo=github&label=downloads@pre-release&style=for-the-badge)

 This project lets you play older versions of Minecraft that were released between June 2010 and January 2011.
-It's named after the year the original Minecraft launcher was released, and it's designed to give you an authentic experience of playing Minecraft as it was in the past.
+It's named after the year the original Minecraft Launcher was released, and is designed to give you an authentic experience of playing Minecraft as it was in the past.

 ## Features